justincy/next-gssp/README.md

 ## Error Handling

 Sometimes requests fail.
 How should those be handled?
+Presently, this is what occurs if you return an HTTP error code from `getServerSideProps()`:

+1. Next sees the HTTP error code and, in response, triggers a full page reload.
+2. The browser requests the page and receives the error code with no HTML so you see the browser's "This page isn't working" message.

-Returning an HTTP error code just renders it on the page.
-That's not what we want.
+That's not obviously what we want.
 We'd prefer for our app's error page to be rendered.
 How can we do that?